 Finding affordable accommodation in Washington, D.C. isn’t always easy.
 If you’re looking for affordable accommodation outside of the city, look for rooms available on the outer edges of the DC metro system—for example, in Alexandria, Virginia or in Maryland where you can still reach the city center in under a half hour on public transportation.
 If you choose to stay in the city, Kimpton Hotels has properties in and around the Georgetown area—a great place to be based for both urban exploration of Washington, D.C.’s best art and culture, as well as the city’s vast amount of historical monuments and museums.

 Kimpton Hotel Palomar is located conveniently within walking distance to some of Washington D.C.’s best neighborhoods—just a short walk to Georgetown in the east or Dupont Circle and U Street within 10 minutes walk.
 The hotel offers a complimentary evening wine reception each day, and the hotel’s Urbana restaurant serves hearty and healthy Italian food (and BIG breakfasts!).
 The Kimpton Glover Park Hotel has it all figured out — close proximity to the best of what downtown DC has to offer, yet located in a quiet residential area with sweeping views over the Potomac River and the National Mall.
-You can win hotel stays in each of these properties by signing up for the exclusive Travels of Adam “Win a Trip” sweepstakes.

 • • •